JGCRI/ambrosia/README.md

 ```

-## Examples
+## User tutorial and examples

-A list of examples describing the different features in `ambrosia`are described in the [`ambrosia_vignette.rmd`](https://jgcri.github.io/ambrosia/articles/ambrosia_vignette.html) in the vignettes(`vignettes/`) directory.
+A list of examples along with a user tutorial describing the different features in `ambrosia` are available in the [`ambrosia_vignette.rmd`](https://jgcri.github.io/ambrosia/articles/ambrosia_vignette.html) in the vignettes(`vignettes/`) directory.
 The example below shows how a user can get an estimate of demand using some sample parameters (See the table below for description of parameters).

 ```r
 #Get a sample data set